matejnovak24/English-for-Designers/index.md

-# Hi I’m Matěj
+# Hi, I’m Matej😎

+… and I love doing graphics and thinking creatively, tailored to your needs!
 You can look at some of my work or learn something about me here.

+contact: matej.novak24@seznam.cz

 ## About Me